hmalik123/KanaLearning/README.md

-# Japanese Kana Learning App
+# Japanese Kana Learning WebApp

 A simple web app which helps users learn **Hiragana** and **Katakana** Allowing users to test their knowledge against characters line by line or by the entire alphabet